oVirt/ovirt-imageio/README.md

 ## Licensing

-The project is provided under the terms of the GPLv2 License.
+The project is provided under the terms of the GPL-2.0-or-later License.
-The ovirt-imageio-proxy-setup plugin is provided under the terms of the Apache License, Version 2.0.

-Please see the COPYING files in the proxy and proxy/setup directories for complete license terms.
+Please see the `LICENSES/GPL-2.0-or-later.txt` file for complete license terms.